- Full Time, Ongoing

-The Team Leader – Safety & Resilience NSW supports the leadership of a multidisciplinary team of practitioners at our Marrickville location in Sydney.
+Team Leader, Adolescent & Family Counselling & Support Services supports the leadership of a multidisciplinary team of practitioners at our Marrickville location in Sydney.
 The team currently includes adolescent and family counselling, sexual assault counselling, case management and a young parents’ program.

 This role will see the Team Leader’s experience and understanding of people leadership, quality, innovation and service improvement employed to ensure the delivery of evidence informed services with measurable client outcomes.

 - Manage the NSW Safety & Resilience team to deliver against agreed goals, strategies and operational outcomes consistent with Good Shepherd’s mission, service strategic plan and relevant partner and funding agreements.